avo-hq/docs.avohq.io/docs/2.0/customization.md

 ```

 ## Custom query scopes
-You may want to change the queries to add sorting or use gems like [friendly](https://github.com/norman/friendly_id).
+You may want to change Avo's queries to add sorting or use gems like [friendly](https://github.com/norman/friendly_id).
-You can do that using `query_scope` and `find_scope`.
+You can do that using `resolve_query_scope` for multiple records and `resolve_find_scope` when fetching one record.

 ### Custom query scope

-If you need to replace the queries in order to add a sort condition or more query fields, add the `resolve_query_scope` option to the resource definition.
+Using `resolve_query_scope` you tell Avo how to fetch the records for the `Index` view.

 ```ruby
 class UserResource < Avo::BaseResource